Article reading time: 26 min

 Brands must come after substance, not the other way around.
 A brand that sells nothing will eventually die (Yahoo).

 These four characteristics define monopolies, should you choose the right market.

 Start small and monopolize

-It’s better to serve a few thousands who really need what you make than to serve millions who don’t care.
+It’s better to serve a few thousand who really need what you make than to serve millions who don’t care.

 The ideal market for startups is a small group of particular people concentrated together and served by few or no competitors.

-Once you dominate your small market, extend to adjacent market.
+Once you dominate your small market, extend to adjacent markets.
 Slowly, but surely.